Julia-Wagner/PipeTracker/README.md

 ## **Delivery Notes**

 Delivery notes are shown in a table, the columns are orderable and closed delivery notes have a red background.
 The title of the note can be clicked to open the detail page for the delivery note.
 Open delivery notes can be edited and have a clickable link in the table.
+Closed delivery notes can only be edited and deleted by superusers.
 New delivery notes can be added with the **Add button** as known from the other pages.

 ![Delivery notes](docs/screenshots/delivery_notes.png)\
-*Delivery Notes*
+*Delivery Notes (normal user)*

 When adding a delivery note, a customer, title and status are required.
 The user can choose an existing customer or create a new one.